anewww/Rainsweeper/README.md

 ## ⚠️ Epilepsy Warning

 This game includes bright lightning flashes and thunder sound effects.
-If you're sensitive to flashing lights or loud noises, we strongly recommend avoiding this application.
+If you're sensitive to flashing lights or loud noises, it is strongly recommended avoiding this application.
 **Stay safe and healthy! ❤️**

 ---